vvsdan/pricing-cards-mini-project-tailwindcss/readme.md

-This is a simple learning project utilizing Tailwind CSS to create a pricing cards.
+This is a simple learning project utilizing Tailwind CSS to create pricing cards.